ShahariarRabby/roadmap/README.md

 # Deep Learning Papers Reading Roadmap

->If you are a newcomer to the Deep Learning area, the first question you may have is "Which paper should I start reading from?"

 >Here is a reading roadmap of Deep Learning papers!

 The roadmap is constructed in accordance with the following four guidelines: